cjohansen/portfolio/README.md

 ```

 Add as many CSS files as you like.
 If you run Portfolio with figwheel-main, CSS
-files will automatically reloaded when changed.
+files will automatically reload when changed.

 ### Custom Canvas HTML